-- suffer from epilepsy (seizures, convulsions), have had a stroke, or have kidney or liver disease - have arrhythmias (fast or irregular heartbeats).
-CIPROFLOXACIN AN may increase the risk of arrhythmias, especially in the elderly or patients with low potassium levels - have previously taken corticosteroids.
+- suffer from epilepsy (seizures, convulsions), have had a stroke, or have kidney or liver disease or other medical problems. - have arrhythmias (fast or irregular heartbeats).
+Ciprofloxacin-BW may increase the risk of arrhythmias, especially in the elderly or patients with low potassium levels. - have previously taken corticosteroids.
 You may be at increased risk of swelling of the tendons.
-Symptoms include restricted movement - have myasthenia gravis, a condition where the muscles become weak.
-CIPROFLOXACIN AN can worsen the symptoms of this condition - have a history of tendon disorders with the use of quinolones (e.g. moxifloxacin, norfloxacin, nalidixic acid).
+Symptoms include pain, tenderness and sometimes restricted movement. - have myasthenia gravis, a condition where the muscles become weak.
+Ciprofloxacin-BW can worsen the symptoms of this condition - have a history of tendon disorders with the use of quinolones (e.g. moxifloxacin, norfloxacin, nalidixic acid)

-If you have not told your doctor or pharmacist about any of the above, tell them before you start taking CIPROFLOXACIN AN.
+If you have not told your doctor or pharmacist about any of the above, tell them before you start taking Ciprofloxacin-BW.